 Recommendations for TPCCs Recommendations for DPO Recommendation for both DPO and TPCCs Promotion of women to leadership positions based on diverse set of skills.
 Recruitment campaigns targeting women for all model types of missions.
 Sensitization campaigns and training on gender stereotypes to all personnel.
 Needs assessments of both men and women when a certain mission model is operationalized.
 Adequate facilities, policies and institutions that allow men and women to deploy rapidly (e.g. childcare centers).
 Adequate infrastructure for women and men in all different types of mission settings in line with the Elsie Initiative for Field Missions Guidance.
 Implementation of policies that enable sharing household obligations (e.g. parental leave policies).
 Adequate provision of services for women and men to have access to mental health, reproductive health, to ensure their physical wellbeing in all types of mission settings.
-All mission mandates should include specific reference to women's meaningful participation and gender responsiveness.
 Work with TPCCs to track women's inclusion in military and police forces over time, especially across different roles.
 Develop goals for TPCCs that move beyond parity to indicators of gender-responsiveness.
-Document and develop criteria for "soft" capabilities used in different missions.
+Document and develop criteria for skills required to succeed in current and future security contexts, such as interpersonal communication, trust building, and negotiation.
 Create rosters of women who have the skill sets needed to deploy to all models.
 Provide specialized training to women on different skill sets to ensure women have the capabilities needed for all mission models.
-Provide senior leadership training on gender protection norms, gender stereotypes, and resistance.
+Provide training on gender protection norms, gender stereotypes, and gender backlash for personnel of all ranks, including senior leadership.
 Screen for personnel who have any misconduct violations.

-Missions that need "medium support" (See Annex 1) to ensure women's meaningful participation are ones where there is a more mixed set of specific skill sets required; the capabilities mentioned include both "masculine" traits such as security and defense but also mentioned more stereotypically "feminine" or softer skill sets (e.g. mediation or dialogue).
+Missions that need "medium support" (See Annex 1) to ensure women's meaningful participation are ones where there is a more mixed set of specific skill sets required; the capabilities mentioned include both traditional traits related to security and defence but also skills required to succeed in current and future security contexts - such as interpersonal communication, trust-building, de-escalation, and negotiation.
 These modalities do not specifically mention gender-related capabilities, but they do emphasize civilian components.